-This sports bra offers non-wired support up to an FF cup, and wide padded non-slip straps that will keep everything anchored firmly in place.
+This sports bra offers non-wired support up to an FF cup, and padded, adjustable straps that will keep everything anchored firmly in place.
 It's been created with high-impact and vigorous sports in mind, so you can be confident it will do its job whatever your PT has you doing.

-“The only sports bra I will wear is a Shock Absorber Ultimate Run.
+“The only sports bra I will wear is a Shock Absorber.
 Expensive, but so damn worth it.”

-Most Mumsnetters agree that when it comes to a gym top, they want something that will give full midriff coverage and that definitely won't ride up mid-Sun Salutation.
-Simply layer one of these underneath another looser top, and voila! you've got yourself an inexpensive but reliable gym top.
+Most Mumsnetters agree that, when it comes to a gym top, they want something that will give full midriff coverage and that won't ride up mid-Sun Salutation.
+Simply layer one of these underneath another looser top, and voilà, you've got yourself an inexpensive but reliable gym top.

 Another staple for those among us who are partial to an outdoor workout, this top is designed for cold weather but can also be worn indoors.
 It's lightweight and breathable, has long sleeves to keep the chill at bay, and is even UPF30+.

 Comfort is paramount when you're working out, and this lightweight top is perfect if you don't like the skin-tight gymwear look.
-It's looser fitting, has capped sleeves, and is made with a fabric that is breathable and quick drying – it's available up to size 26, too, which is perfect if you're on the search for plus-size gymwear.
+It's looser fitting and is available up to size 24, which is perfect if you're on the search for plus-size gymwear.

-Absolutely chock-a-block with science-y sounding things such as a 'medial support system' and 'FlyteFoam Propel', you're certainly getting what you pay for with these trainers.
-Mesh on the top of the shoe helps to keep your feel cool and comfy, while all this technology will ensure you'll be comfy and supported however far you run.
+Absolutely chock-a-block with science-y sounding things like a 'medial support system' and 'FlyteFoam Propel', you're certainly getting what you pay for with these trainers.
+Mesh on the top of the shoe helps to keep your feet cool and comfy, while all this technology will ensure you'll be comfy and supported however far you run.

 Although they're often considered a fashion statement, New Balance sure know how to make a good pair of trainers.
-With prices ranging from £19 to over £100, you'll find something you like whether you're training for a marathon or you only go jogging once in a blue moon, and whether you run on a treadmill or out on the fellside trails.
+With prices ranging from £17 to over £100, you'll find something you like whether you're training for a marathon or you only go jogging once in a blue moon.